DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/lectures/week-3/7-corey/_index.md

 ## Spatial impression, reverberation, and time-based effects

+- Apparent room size:
+  - How big is the room?
+  - Is there more than one type of reverberation present in a recording?
+  - Is the reverberation real or artificial?
+  - What is the approximate reverberation time?
+  - Are there any echoes or long delays in the reverberation and early reflections?
+- Depth perspective: Are sounds placed up front clearly distinguished from those in the background?

+{{% note %}}
+The spatial impression of a recording is critical for conveying emotion and drama in music.
+Reverberation and echo help set the scene in which a musical performance or theatrical action takes place.
+Listeners can be transported mentally to the space in which music exists through the strong influence of early reflections and reverberation that envelops music in a sound recording.

+Show some examples of different spaces in Reaper using \* [OpenAIR – Open Air Library](https://www.openairlib.net/)
+{{%/ note %}}

 ---

+- What is the spectral balance of the reverberation?
+- What is the direct/reverberant ratio?
+- Are there any strong echoes or delays?
+- Is there any apparent time-based effect such as chorus or flanging?

+---

+## Concert Hall Acoustics

+<iframe width="560" height="315" src="https://www.youtube.com/embed/mDCJLbz61fU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+{{% note %}}
+Classical music recordings can give listeners the opportunity to familiarize themselves with reverberation from a real acoustic space.
+Often orchestras and artists with higher recording budgets will record in concert halls and churches with acoustics that are deemed to be very conducive to music performance.
+The depth and sense of space that can be created with appropriate pickup of a real acoustic space are generally difficult to mimic with artificial reverberation.
+{{%/ note %}}

+---

 ## Dynamic range, changes in level

+- Some styles have drastic dynamic ranges and changes in level
+  - classical music even has names for ranges such as pianissimo, forte, etc
+  - pop and rock music has more subtle dynamic level changes that we can see on a meter
+- listen for changes in level of individual instruments and of an overall stereo mix.

+{{% note %}}
+Demo this with automation curves in Reaper.

+Also show LUFS view in Reaper.
+{{%/ note %}}

 ---

+## Dynamics in classical music

+<iframe width="560" height="315" src="https://www.youtube.com/embed/nkx_42h1ngI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+---

 ## Noise and distortion

+- 50 or 60Hz buzz or hum,
+- low-frequency thumps from a microphone or stand being bumped,
+- external noises such as car horns or airplanes,
+- clicks and pops from inaccurate digital synchronization, and
+- drop- outs (very short periods of silence) resulting from defective recording media.

 ---

+## Hum examples

+<iframe width="560" height="315" src="https://www.youtube.com/embed/pMtn-loUrg8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+---

 ## Balance of elements within a mix

+- Think about questions such as the following:
+  - Are the amplitude levels of the instruments balanced appropriately for the style of music?
+  - Is there an instrument that is too loud or another that is too quiet?

+---

+- Some of these subfeatures might include the following:
+  - Specific features of each component, musical voice, or instrument such as the temporal nature or spatial location of amplitude envelope components (e.g., attack, decay, sustain, and release)
+  - Definition and clarity of elements within a sound image
+  - Width and spatial extent of individual elements

+{{% note %}}
+Show an example from the Riff Raff mix of different ways of balancing components in a mix.
+{{%/ note %}}